Trek from north to south Highlights

 Anyway, longer itinerary will ensure better acclimatization for your body and an additional reserve day in case of bad weather which means more chances for reaching the summit.

 With a group climb, you will be in a party of up to 12 climbers who have booked with us separately (strangers).
 Group climbs are scheduled for set dates on set routes.

 In a private climb, you will be in a party of people you specifically booked with (friends, family, etc.).
 Private climbs can be scheduled on any date you choose and on any route.
 There is no maximum number of climbers for a private climb.
 The service on the mountain is exactly the same.

 There is a variety of technical clothing and equipment you will need for your climb.
 A detailed gear list is available here.

 Upcoming group tours

-For some tours we have two options regular and VIP.
+For some tours we have three options Standard, Comfort and VIP.

 * - when booking tours for 2 or more participants a discount of 3% is provided.

 ** - when you pay with a card, payment will be charged in Russian roubles in accordance with the exchange rate of the bank.